CEED-2021/validate-image/README.md

 #### **GET /good/:id.jpg**
 Returns an image.
 Those images are supossed to be invalid.
-Currently it doesn't return an actual image, only text.

 #### **GET /bad/:id.jpg**
 Returns an image.
 Those images are supossed to be invalid.
-Currently it doesn't return an actual image, only text

 #### **POST /validate**
 Indicates whether the image is or not valid.
 Valid images are the ones with "good" URLs (they match the regex `/^https?:\/\/.*\/good\/.*\.jpg$/`)